Chesterfield in Chesterfield County, South Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Industry & Commerce • War, US Civil.
 A significant historical year for this entry is 1820.

 Location.
 34° 44.166′ N, 80° 5.31′ W. Marker is in Chesterfield, South Carolina, in Chesterfield County.
-Marker is at the intersection of East Main Street and Page Street, on the right when traveling west on East Main Street.
+It is at the intersection of East Main Street and Page Street, on the right when traveling west on East Main Street.
 Touch for map.
 Marker is in this post office area: Chesterfield SC 29709, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Austin-Craig-Laney House (about 500 feet away, measured in a direct line); First Secession Meeting (approx. 0.2 miles away); Chesterfield Courthouse (approx. 0.2 miles away); John Craig House (approx. 0.2 miles away); Chesterfield Post Office (approx. 0.2 miles away); Chesterfield Academy (approx. 0.3 miles away); Chesterfield High School (approx. 0.3 miles away); Sherman's March (approx. 7.1 miles away in North Carolina).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: Austin-Craig-Laney House (about 500 feet away, measured in a direct line); First Secession Meeting (approx. 0.2 miles away); Chesterfield Courthouse (approx. 0.2 miles away); John Craig House (approx. 0.2 miles away); Chesterfield Post Office (approx. 0.2 miles away); Chesterfield Academy (approx. 0.3 miles away); Chesterfield High School (approx. 0.3 miles away); Sherman's March (approx. 7.1 miles away in North Carolina).
 Touch for a list and map of all markers in Chesterfield.

 Credits.
-This page was last revised on December 12, 2019.
+This page was last revised on July 4, 2025.
 It was originally submitted on March 8, 2010, by Michael Sean Nix of Spartanburg, South Carolina.
-This page has been viewed 1,416 times since then and 60 times this year.
+This page has been viewed 1,803 times since then and 50 times this year.
 Photos: 1, 2, 3, 4. submitted on March 8, 2010, by Michael Sean Nix of Spartanburg, South Carolina. • Craig Swain was the editor who published this page.